spm/spm-docs/docs/tutorials/beginners/MEEG/meeg_group.md

 You can now pool the results per condition from the following modalities

 - Sensor-level evoked responses (scalp-time images) for EEG
-- Single-channel time-frequency power and phaseimages for MEG
+- Single-channel time-frequency power and phase images for MEG
 - Source images (MEG+EEG) for IID.
 - Source images (MEG+EEG) for MSP(GS)